-This statistic is then used to define a decision rule, which declares treatment superiority at any interim or final analysis if the statistic exceeds some upper probability threshold, $u$, i.e. if
+This statistic is then used to define a decision rule, which declares treatment superiority at any interim or final analysis if the statistic exceeds some upper probability threshold, $u$, i.e., if

 If a superiority declaration is made at an interim analysis, the trial stops early.
-The common approach toward design of Bayesian adaptive trials is the \say{hybrid} approach, where the upper probability threshold, $u$, is optimized so that the trial design has desirable values of frequentist operating characteristics \cite{berry2010bayesian}.
-For example, power ($\mathcal{P}$) and the false positive rate ($\alpha$) are defined as follows:
+The common approach in the design of Bayesian adaptive trials is the \say{hybrid} approach, where the upper probability threshold, $u$, is optimized so that the trial design has desirable values of frequentist operating characteristics \cite{berry2010bayesian}.
+For example, power ($\mathcal{P}$) and the Type 1 error rate (T1E) are defined as follows:

-Since the sampling distribution of a Bayesian posterior probability statement is generally unknown, calibration of the design to meet frequentist operating characteristics requires simulation studies.
-Note that models involving covariate adjustment under most settings result in analytically intractable posterior distributions.
-Therefore, the evaluation of $T(D_n)$ within every trial simulation requires posterior sampling or approximation techniques.
+Since the sampling distribution of a Bayesian posterior probability is generally unknown, calibration of the design to meet frequentist operating characteristics requires simulation studies.
+Note that models that adjust for covariates under most settings result in analytically intractable posterior distributions.
+Therefore, the evaluation of $T(D_{n_t})$ within every trial simulation requires posterior sampling or approximation techniques.
 In this paper we use Markov chain Monte Carlo (MCMC) to sample from the posterior distribution when not available in closed form.